 This register configures the access size for flash memory.
-After reset is released, ASZ is set to "10" (32-bit read), and the flash memory enters CPU-ROM mode.
+After reset is released, ASZ is set to "10" (32-bit read), and the flash memory enters CPU ROM mode.
 To put the flash memory into CPU programming mode, set ASZ to "01".

 bit 7 6 5 4 3 2 1 0

-Field Reserved SZ
+Field Reserved ASZ

 Attribute RW RW

 Initial value 1 0

+Field bit Description

-Field Bit Description ASZ 1:0 Flash Access Size Specifies the access size of the flash memory.
-00: Setting prohibited 01: 16-bit read/write (CPU programming mode) 10: 32-bit read (CPU ROM mode: Initial value) 11: Setting prohibited
+ASZ 1:0 Flash Access Size

+Specifies the access size of the flash memory.

+00 : Setting prohibited

+01 : 16-bit read/write (CPU programming mode)

+10 : 32-bit read (CPU ROM mode: Initial value)

+11 : Setting prohibited

 - When ASZ is set to "01", always perform writes to flash using half-word access (16-bit access). - Do not change this register using an instruction that is contained in the flash memory.
-Overwrite this register from a program in any other region except for flash memory. - Perform a dummy read to register, after changing this register. - When ASZ="01", BS bit and BE bit in FBFCR register are both cleared to "0", and the trace buffer function is set to OFF.
+Overwrite this register from a program in any other area except for flash memory. - Perform a dummy read to register, after changing this register.